Assumption of Mary: Anglican views

-while other Anglican provinces have a feast of the Dormition – the Anglican Church of Canada for instance marks the day as the "Falling Asleep of the Blessed Virgin Mary".
+while other Anglican provinces have a feast of the Dormition – the Anglican Church of Canada's Book of Common Prayer (1962), for instance, marks the day as the "Falling Asleep of the Blessed Virgin Mary".

 The Anglican-Roman Catholic International Commission, which seeks to identify common ground between the two communions, released in 2004 a non-authoritative declaration meant for study and evaluation, the "Seattle Statement"; this "agreed statement" concludes that "the teaching about Mary in the two definitions of the Assumption and the Immaculate Conception, understood within the biblical pattern of the economy of hope and grace, can be said to be consonant with the teaching of the Scriptures and the ancient common traditions".

-Other Protestant views
+Continental Reformed views

 The Protestant reformer Heinrich Bullinger believed in the assumption of Mary.
 His 1539 polemical treatise against idolatry expressed his belief that Mary's sacrosanctum corpus ("sacrosanct body") had been assumed into heaven by angels:

 Feasts and related fasting period

-Orthodox Christians fast fifteen days prior to the Feast of the Assumption of Mary, including abstinence from sexual relations.
-Fasting in the Orthodox tradition refers to not consuming a meal until evening.
+An Eastern Orthodox tradition recommends a fast of fourteen days before the Feast of the Assumption of Mary.
+Fasting in the Eastern Orthodox Churches generally consists of abstinence from certain food groups; during the Dormition fast, one observes a strict fast on weekdays, with wine and oil allowed on weekends and, additionally, fish on the Transfiguration (6 August).

 The Assumption is important to many Christians, especially Catholics and Orthodox, as well as many Lutherans and Anglicans, as the Virgin Mary's heavenly birthday (the day that Mary was received into Heaven).
 Belief about her acceptance into the glory of Heaven is seen by some Christians as the symbol of the promise made by Jesus to all enduring Christians that they too will be received into paradise.
 The Assumption of Mary is symbolised in the Fleur-de-lys Madonna.

 The present Italian name of the holiday, Ferragosto, may derive from the Latin name, Feriae Augusti ("Holidays of the Emperor Augustus"), since the month of August took its name from the emperor.
 The feast was introduced by Bishop Cyril of Alexandria in the 5th century.
 In the course of Christianization, he put it on 15 August.
 In the middle of August, Augustus celebrated his victories over Marcus Antonius and Cleopatra at Actium and Alexandria with a three-day triumph.
-The anniversaries and later only 15 August were public holidays from then on throughout the Roman Empire.
+The anniversaries (and later only 15 August) were public holidays from then on throughout the Roman Empire.

 The Solemnity of the Assumption on 15 August was celebrated in the Eastern Church from the 6th century.
 The Western Church adopted this date as a Holy Day of Obligation to commemorate the Assumption of the Blessed Virgin Mary, a reference to the belief in a real, physical elevation of her sinless soul and incorrupt body into Heaven.